SDHacks/SDHacks2016/README.md

     6. gulp

-Edit any options in the new .env file to match your needs

-From inside your app's folder and then open **http://localhost:3000** in your browser.
+Edit any options in the new .env file to match your needs To preview the website, open **http://localhost:3000** in your browser.